 A wholesome way to have fun, ATV riding is a great way to teach a child responsibility on their own accord.
 If they don’t look after their machine, it will certainly let them know about it!

-As a parent, though, you may not know where to even begin allowing them to enter the riding lifestyle.
-How can you judge if they’re ready for such a hobby?
+As a parent though, you may not know where to even begin allowing them to enter the riding lifestyle.
+How can you judge if they’re ready for the hobby?
 How can you make sure they stay safe?

 However, as kids all develop at their own pace, it’s not the only indicator that they’re ready for the responsibility of an ATV or side by side.

 Do they make safe decisions around their peers?